Skip to main content

 • If a task becomes ready during the wait, it is returned immediately.

-• If the timeout expires with no task, the response is an empty list.
+• If the timeout expires with no task, the response keeps the normal poll envelope and returns task: null with poll_status: "empty".

 • The client should retry immediately on an empty long-poll response unless shutting down.